bcakmakoglu/revue-draggable/docs/content/en/draggable.md

 ```

 ## useDraggable
-Instead of using the wrapper component you can instead compose your own
+Instead of using the wrapper component you can compose your own
 draggable element using the useDraggable hook.
-It will provide you with the necessary callbacks to make your element draggable and
+It will provide you with the necessary callbacks to make your element draggable
-a reactive property that you can use to add a transformation (i.e., move your element)
-to your element.
+and will move your element for you by applying transformation styles.
 ```ts
 interface UseDraggableCore {
   onMounted: () => void;